“A splendid 17th-century Indo-Portuguese casa palacio and cosy village annexe, in a charming north village, off the tourist trail”

 All rooms are furnished with beamed ceilings, antique wardrobes and objets d’arts.
 Contemporary muslin-draped four-poster beds are dressed with embroidered silks.
 Large ensuite bathrooms have showers and modern western fittings.
 Telephones and minibars have purposefully been left out to maintain the atmosphere of a private period manor.
 Tea and coffee-making includes a little Chinese box of mixed teas.
 There are ceiling fans and air-conditioning in every room, plus a natural breeze to keep the place cool.

 - Cots Available

-Siolim House centres on an inner courtyard surrounded by open corridors.
-On one side is an open-plan dining area with chairs and tables; on the other is the kitchen (just pop in and meet the cook).
-You can dine undercover (with ceiling fans whirring overhead) or, in the evening, out in the garden, where candles are set on the tables.
+Siolim House centres on an inner courtyard; on one side is an open-plan dining area with chairs and tables; on the other is the kitchen (pop in to meet the cook).
+You can dine undercover (with ceiling fans whirring overhead) or out in the garden, where candles are set on the tables during the evening.

-Breakfast is a choice of English or Indian.
-Lunch and dinner are prepared upon request, so advise the staff in advance if you want to eat in.
-There's usually a set menu (3 courses) - typically soup, fish or prawn curry with rice or a Goan thali, and a sweet - but you can make special requests if you give plenty of notice.
+Breakfast is a choice of Continental or Indian.
+Lunch and dinner are prepared on request, so advise the staff in advance if you want to eat in.
+There's usually a 3-course set menu - typically soup, a Goan thali or curry with rice, and a sweet.
+That said, you can make special requests if you give plenty of notice.
 All the food is purchased fresh each day and prepared more or less to order.
 Available fresh fish includes pomfret, snapper, sea bass, crab and mussels.
 A help-yourself afternoon tea is available in the dining area from 4.30pm.

-Guests at Little Siolim also get breakfast included in the rate.
-For lunch/dinner you can make use of the well-equipped kitchen (with refrigerator, microwave, gas hob, toaster, juicer, hot plate and water filter), or spoil yourself with a private chef for an extra cost.
-Alternatively, guests can opt to eat lunch or dinner at Siolim House.
+At Little Siolim Villa, breakfast is served daily.
+For lunch and dinner, you can use the well-equipped kitchen (with refrigerator, microwave, gas hob, toaster, juicer, hot plate and water filter), or spoil yourself and book a private chef.
+Alternatively, you can opt to eat lunch or dinner at Siolim House.